New York Fado is Portuguese folk music about “saudade,” the deep longing you feel in your soul when far from home and your loved ones.

-The Fado Festival is New York City’s big celebration, but you may hear this soulful music wherever Portuguese families gather.
+The Fado Festival is New York City’s big celebration.

 Fado was a folk music that almost died.
 It was once considered the old-fashioned music of your grandparents.
 Some of the instruments on which it is played are almost medieval.